 Flexion Deformity of Knee

 Flexion knee deformity occurs when there is a weakness of the anterior thigh muscles.
 There is strong overaction of the posterior group.
-The deformity can be prevented and corrected by the use of a Thomas’s knee splint.
+The deformity can be prevented and corrected by the use of Thomas’s knee splint.
 Other non-operative methods of reduction of the deformity are wedge plasters, reversed dynamic traction.

 Surgical correction is done by tendon lengthening of the semimembranosus, semitendinosus, gracilis, sartorius biceps and tensor fasciae latae.